TCameron/PizzaDeliverySystem/README.md

 # PizzaDeliverySystem

 Done over winter quarter in 2010-2011 for Software Engineering class.
-Made in Java.
+Made in Java using Eclipse IDE.
+The team used Subversion for version control.

 It was a five person team, where we each had our own development roles.
 It was supposed to be an example of the Agile development method.
 I was assigned to testing coordinator, although,